yochaigal/cairn/resources/frequently-asked-questions.md

 </details>

 ## In a contested action, who should save?
-If two opponents are both attempting to overcome the other, whomever is most at risk should **save**.
+If two opponents are both attempting to overcome the other, whoever is most at risk should **save**.
 The Warden should make a _consistent_ ruling in this regard, and make sure it is explained clearly to the players before a risk is taken if possible.

  <details markdown="block">
    <summary>